 About Shapeshifters: What it says on the tin.
 They're things that can turn into other things, and use that ability to survive and manipulate their way through life, because regular society sure isn't welcoming them.
-They gain forms by consuming parts of another creature's body, though the method really depends on the shifter, that's the most effective way.
-They were quite the top predator in the day, but stuck in painfully outdated traditions and rituals.
-Strong family bonds are rooted in the old days where they would product families entirely of clones.
-But with old major clans being very insular and overly proud, they were quickly driven into hiding once technology came into play.
-Modern shifters who reside in cities are very different, less filial and more tactful.
-Their ability is perfect for irresponsible fun and clawing to power in the modern world.
+They gain forms by consuming parts of another creature's body - though some families have special methods/target parts, and some can mimic vaguely on smell/sight/sound - eating's the most effective way.
+They were quite the top predator in the day, but in confidence became stuck in painfully outdated traditions and rituals.
+Strong family bonds are rooted in the old days where they would produce families entirely by natural cloning.
+But with old major clans being very insular and overly proud, they were not open to changes that would save them from human industry and were quickly driven into hiding once technology came into play.
+Modern shifters who reside in cities are by necessity very different from their traditional counterparts, with far fewer attachments even to family, and more taciturn about what they are, knowing the danger of hunters.
+With practice their ability is perfect for irresponsible fun and clawing to power in the modern world.

-At birth, they're wormy brainlike parasites that can do nothing but devour and convert the body of some existing creature - once they have their first body they can start to think and grow.
+At birth, they're wormy brainlike parasites that can do nothing but devour and convert the body of the nearest living creature - once they have their first body, they can start to develop conciousness.
 As a rule, small bodies are easiest to convert and raise - so conveniently lots of baby shifters are start off with young kid hosts (provided their parents can hunt one down) and often revert to that form and let it age for stability.
 The shifter habit of nabbing kids is probably what really got humans on their case.

 flex ★☆☆☆ | dur ★★☆☆ | rep ★★★☆